 The community-member feedback enables the resulting user experience to account for varying degrees of health literacy and to be sensitive to cultural variation.

-“Dell Med, part of UT Austin, was created to improve the health of all people living in Travis County and Central Texas,” said Stephen Strakowski, M.D., Dell Med’s acting senior associate dean of research and professor in the Department of Psychiatry.
+“Dell Med, part of UT Austin, was created to improve the health of all people living in Travis County and Central Texas,” said Stephen Strakowski, M.D., Dell Med’s acting senior associate dean of research and professor in the Department of Psychiatry and Behavioral Sciences.
 “Including underrepresented populations as we design this tool helps to ensure that the end product reflects the needs of those who might benefit the most,” he said.

 Community feedback will be gathered through a community advisory board, community patient groups and the Dell Med Department of Population Health’s Community Strategy Team — a group of grassroots leaders, connectors and advocates that rethinks strategies for meeting health needs of underserved people and neighborhoods across Austin and Central Texas.